The Norfolk terrier is a British-bred dog that was formally recognized as an individual breed back in 1964.

 The dog is relatively diminutive in size, but it certainly likes to make itself known to others whenever possible.

-Very strong-minded, and more than willing to stand up for itself, the Norfolk terrier is certainly louder in nature than most people give it credit for.
+Very strong-minded, and more than willing to stand up for itself, the Norfolk terrier is certainly louder than most people give it credit for.

 This is also a breed of dog that is hypoallergenic, so if you have previously had issues surrounding dog hair, then you will find that this is going to be perfect for you.